Valarie Budayr

 KAL and the 19 Book Elsa Beskow Giveaway

 I haven't shown you my KAL that I'm doing over at Linda's for a couple of weeks because my cardi became attached and it started looking like a straight jacket.
-After frogging that mess back I ended up knitting in the wrong direction for a really long while.
-See what happens when you talk and…
+After frogging that mess back I ended up knitting in… Continue reading

 -